 People everywhere are starting their own business, working from home, or just might need some extra space to get things done.
-Having a designated place for work is so important for oneself, especially now since our place of work has blended into our living rooms, kitchens, or in my case, our beds.
+Having a designated place for work (even if its virtual) is so important for oneself, especially now since our place of work has blended into our living rooms, kitchens, or in my case, our beds.
 Obviously, not the ideal situation, there are so many opportunities for distractions within our own homes, and not all offices are open and available to everyone at the moment.

 Find your LA Co-working Space:

 Santa Monica, Beverly Hills, & DTLA: Cross Campus